kingdinner/API_JapaneseLang/README.md

 Make sure you have Node.js and MySQL installed on your system before running the setup.

 Feel free to modify and enhance this API according to your specific requirements.

-Please note that this is a sample README file, and you may need to update it with accurate information and instructions based on your actual implementation.

-Good luck with your project!